Enderbyte-Programs/CraftServerSetup/README.md

 ## My TODO List

-0.17 - Operator manager and bans manager.

 0.18 - Help menu with some docs.
 Also include new user tutorials.
+And credits and stats

 1.0-rc - As many bug fixes as I can